 - Remove chicken to a clean plate and cover with foil.
 Place pan over medium heat and simmer until thickened slightly, about 15 minutes.

 - Reduce heat to low and stir in heavy cream and dill.
 Taste and season with salt and pepper as needed.
-Return chicken to pan and serve with rice, potatoes, or pasta.
+Return chicken to pan and serve with rice, potatoes, or pasta.½ cup heavy cream, 3 tablespoons minced fresh dill

 Notes

-- Omit the cream and butter for a lighter or non-dairy version.
+- Dairy-Free: Omit the cream and butter for a lighter or non-dairy version.

-- Instead of pearl onions, substitute one cup chopped yellow onion.
+- Onions: Instead of pearl onions, you may substitute one cup chopped yellow onion.

-- Use bone in chicken breasts, or a cut up whole chicken.
-Or, if you prefer, remove the skin from the chicken.
+- Chicken: If you prefer, use bone in chicken breasts, or a cut up whole chicken.
+Or, remove the skin from the chicken.
 Or use boneless skinless chicken.
-Basically, any chicken you want!
+Basically, any chicken you want.
+Keep in mind, cook time will vary.

-- Don’t like to use alcohol when cooking?
+- Alcohol-free option: Don’t like to use alcohol when cooking?
 Substitute an additional ½ cup chicken broth for the wine.

 Video